falkr/ttm4115/pages/prep-stmpy.md

 ---

 * A state machine diagram is implemented by an instance of Python class **Machine** (in green).
-It takes care of the sequence in which transitions are executed, which states there are, and which (Python) methods are called by the actions in the state machine.
+It takes care of the sequence in which transitions are executed, which states there are, and which Python methods are called by the actions in the state machine.

-* A driver (in blue) is executing several machines.
-One driver keeps track of several machines.
-It has one event queue that collects all the events (signals and timer expirations) for its state machines.
+* A driver (in blue) is executing several machines. **One driver keeps track of several machines.** It has **one event queue** that collects all the events (signals and timer expirations) for its state machines.

-* A driver also has a single while loop, running in a single thread.
+* One driver also has a single while loop, running in a single thread or process.
 From this while loop, a driver executes all the state machines assigned to it, one at a time.

-* A driver also manages all timers for it state machines.
+* A driver also manages all timers for all of its state machines.

 * The red arrow show that events for the queue come from expires timers, signals sent by other state machines, and signals that are sent by components out of the control of the driver.

+* The separation of driver and machine gives us more flexibility.
+Since one driver corresponds to one thread or process, we can decide which state machines should run in the same thread.
+Giving each state machine their own thread can be too costly since we may want to have many state machines, but assigning all state machines to the same thread or process is also not good for larger systems.
+Therefore, we can decide on the mappting between driver and machine more flexibly.

 We will go through machines and drivers and their Python API in the following notebooks.